aryarohit07/GlideFaceDetectionTransformation/README.md

 ### An Android image transformation library providing cropping above Face Detection for [Glide](https://github.com/bumptech/glide)

+You can see the results on [my Medium blog](https://medium.com/@rohitarya/face-centering-android-library-build-on-top-of-google-vision-api-f88661b97959#.h2efha7xf).

+Are you using **Picasso**?
+[Check here](https://github.com/aryarohit07/PicassoFaceDetectionTransformation).

 ### How to use it?

 STEP 1: